BranchMetrics/react-native-branch-deep-linking-attribution/examples/webview_tutorial/README.md

 ## AndroidX note

-Several dependencies of this app (react-native-webview, react-native-screens and react-native-gesture-handler) had not been updated to AndroidX when last checked.
+Several dependencies of this app (react-native-screens and react-native-gesture-handler) had not been updated to AndroidX when last checked.
 It is necessary manually to convert them to AndroidX using the tools in AndroidStudio.
 Alternately, after running `yarn` to install the contents